hoytbatwit/WebDev-Project/README.md

 # WebDev-Project
 Prerequisits to run Is It Up-
 Please have Visual Studio Code installed.
-If you do not have it installed follow the instructions here: https://code.visualstudio.com/
+If you do not have it installed please install it here: https://code.visualstudio.com/

 Also you will need Node.js installed in order to run this website locally.
 If you do not have it installed please install it here: